 Ortiz Law Firm Handles Tacoma, WA Long Term Disability Claims

-Led by Board Certified Disability Attorney Nick Ortiz, our firm focuses primarily on wrongfully denied disability insurance claims.
-We assist claimants with long-term disability appeals and, when necessary, we will file a lawsuit against the insurance company.
+Led by disability attorney Nick Ortiz, our firm focuses primarily on wrongfully denied disability insurance claims.
+We assist claimants with long term disability appeals and, when necessary, we will file a lawsuit against the insurance company.
 Our experienced legal team will use its years of experience to prepare a comprehensive appeal that will give you the best chance of receiving the benefits you deserve.

 Despite the fact that the insurance companies have millions of dollars in resources at their disposal, our firm does not fear a single one of them.
 If you’re ready to fight back against the insurance company then contact our office to schedule a consultation with disability lawyer Nick Ortiz.